wesfletch/LargeProject/README.md

         GET request:
         Takes in an artist's name, searches it in Spotify's database and returns
 	an array of possible matches.
 It returns an array named "artists" that
 	contains all the matching artists' names, IDs, and images.
+The max array
+	size is set at 10.

         Input json: {artist: "artist's name"}